-8. Flow-Through Liability
+7. Flow-Through Liability

-Dec ember 31, 2023 De December 31, 2022
+December 31 2024 , De December 31, 2023

-Balance, beginning of year \$ 65,069 \$ 100,738

-Additions during the year (i) - 65,069

-Reduction related to qualified exploration expenditures (65,069) (100,738)
+Balance, beginning of year Reduction related to qualified exploration expenditures \$ - - \$ 65,069 (65,069)

-Balance, end of year \$ - \$ 65,069
+Balance, end of year \$ - \$ -

-(i) The flow-through liability represents the excess of the proceeds received from flow-through shares over the fair value of the shares issued.
-Further details are provided in note 14(a)(i).
+The flow-through liability represents the excess of the proceeds received from flow-through shares over the fair value of the shares issued.

 This liability is not settled through cash payments.
-Instead, this balance is amortized against qualifying flow-through expenditures which are required to be incurred before December 31, 2023.
+Instead, this balance is amortized against qualifying flow-through expenditures which were required to be incurred before December 31, 2023.
 As at December 31, 2023, the flow-through obligation was fully completed.